I started the week full of good intentions. It was a new week – new mood – new energy.

 BT did.
 Someone had tried to hack into my e-mail account over the weekend and had promptly been frozen out, me included!
-To make matters worse, I had temporarily forgotten the answer to my security question, so couldn’t change the blessed password either.
+To make matters worse, I had temporarily forgotten the answer to my security question, so couldn’t change said password either.

-Thoroughly frustrated, I finally managed to speak to someone in an Indian call centre who said she would e-mail me a new password.
+Thoroughly frustrated, I finally managed to speak to someone in India who said she would e-mail me a new password.
 Words cannot sufficiently explain what happened to my temper after trying several times to get her to see why this would not work, and I was passed on to someone else.
-This young woman was so helpful and immediately understood my problem, that my temper had no choice but to high-tail it out of the back door!
+This young woman was so helpful and immediately understood my problem, that my temper had no choice but to high tail it out of the back door!

 So, not a good start, you might say.
-But this was only Monday, surely the week could only get better?
+But this was only Monday, onwards and upwards OK?

-What I cannot understand is why some days are good and optimistic, and then you get that other kind.
+What I cannot understand is why most days are good and optimistic, then you get those other kind.
 The ‘what the hell do you think you are doing’ days.
-Closely followed by (give it up, you know you are too old to bother with it) ones.
+Closely followed by (give it up, you know you are too old to bother with it).

-I know we are all different, and that is how it should be, it’s just not very helpful.
+I know we are all different, and that’s how it should be, it’s just not very helpful.

 I think it is my age that seems to be the problem.
-I forget far more than I remember and find myself wondering where all the time has gone and know that I have wasted most of it.
-Why didn’t I want to do this when my brain was younger?
+I find myself wondering where all the time has gone and know that I have wasted most of it.
+Why didn’t I want to do this when my brain was so much younger?

-Don’t get me wrong, on a good day I quite like my brain and how it works.
-It’s just that my good days are getting pretty thin on the ground these days.
-Today, for example, I’m not even sure I have a brain!
+Don’t get me wrong, on a good day I know my brain is as good as if not better than most people’s.
+It’s just that my good days are getting pretty thin on the ground.